jongtaek-kim/Informatics-Resource-For-Pathologists/Cedars_Sinai_Informatics/README.md

 $ bash Miniconda3-latest-MacOSX-x86_64.sh
 ```
 &nbsp;
 #### C) If you have Linux OS such as Ubuntu or Debian, download the Miniconda installer for Linux [(here)](https://docs.conda.io/en/latest/miniconda.html).
 Be sure to download the Python 3.7 version!
+After downloading, run the following in your terminal:
 ```bash
 $ bash Miniconda3-latest-Linux-x86_64.sh
 ```